 Entire Month of October

-Susquehanna Health Foundation partners with local car dealerships to raise money for UPMC's Kathryn Candor Lundy Breast Health Center in Williamsport through Drive for a Cause.
+Susquehanna Health Foundation partners with local car dealerships to raise money for the Kathryn Candor Lundy Breast Health Center, part of UPMC Magee-Womens in Williamsport, through Drive for a Cause.
 This event helps enhance the overall patient experience and invest in the latest technology locally.
 Diagnosing breast cancer faster and earlier ensures higher survival rates and better outcomes.

-Throughout the month of October, dealerships make a donation of $25 per sale of new and used vehicles to Susquehanna Health Foundation.
+Throughout the month of October, dealerships make a donation of $25 per vehicle sold.

 2024 Participants